Cpt-Falconator/DnDCombatHelper/README.md

 **Error 503** <br>
 ![unavailerror][unavailerror] <br>

+## Future Improvements
+As this project was lowered in scope to reach the MVP within the time given, a few features had to be cut or postponed.
+I believe these features could be added in the future without having to change a majority of the existing codebase.
+Which means easier/cleaner integration. <br>
+These features would be, but are not limited to:
+- Automatically reordering the list of combatants based on Initiative (potentially being a toggled option)
+- A log in system so that each user may have their own set of tables.
+- A character sheet page, where users can enter player characters or NPC's to store their data that can be re-used / added to combats at any time.
+- A table of real players details, to keep information handy in terms of communication (potentially a schedule of when they're free, to help plan sessions)

 ## Acknowledgements
 For this project I have used several different pieces of software and api's.
 These being: